HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 ### Credits

-The development of this Implementation Guide is an initiative funded by the FDA.
+The development of this Implementation Guide is an initiative funded by the US FDA.

-Primary authors:
+Primary IG authors:

 * Catherine Hosage Norman (mailto: chn@module3solutions.com)
 * Smita Hastak (mailto: shastak@samvit-solutions.com)
 * Lisa-Marie Schick (mailto: lschick@samvit-solutions.com)
 * Bill Friggle (mailto: wfriggle@samvit-solutions.com)

-Technical support and guidance:
+Domain Experts and Program Management:

-* FDA PQ/CMC SMEs
+* Program Management – (list of names to be added soon)
- individuals TBD
+* •	FDA PQ/CMC SMEs --- (list of names to be added soon)

-This implementation guide was created under the supervision and review of the HL7 [Biomedical Research & Regulation](https://confluence.hl7.org/display/BRR/Biomedical+Research+and+Regulation) work group.
+The PQ/CMC Projects is Sponsored by the HL7 [Biomedical Research & Regulation](https://confluence.hl7.org/display/BRR/Biomedical+Research+and+Regulation) work group.